ehn-dcc-development/eu-dcc-hcert-spec/hcert_spec.md

 * Maintain a public list of URLs with the most up to date DSC lists for each Member State.
 * Maintain a public single, aggregated, list of all CSCAs, which is updated daily.
 * Maintain a public single, aggregated, list of all DSAs, which is updated daily.
-* Provide Member States with a secure (i.e. integrity protected) mechanism by which the Secretariat publishes the member states aggregated CSCA and DSC lists (CIRBAC, t.b.c)
+* Provide Member States with a secure (i.e. integrity protected) mechanism by which the Secretariat publishes the Member States aggregated CSCA and DSC lists (CIRBAC, t.b.c)
 * Shall validate the DSCs against the CSCA prior to publication.
 * MAY sign the aggregated list.

 The format for the lists used for the interchange between the Member States and the Secretariat is waiting for the completion of the T-Systems/SAP proposal -- and should be optimised for clarity and interoperability.
 The ICAO Master List structure as defined in Doc 9303 part 12 may be considered.

-This list format for interchange between the member states is likely to be quite different from the format of the list of DSCs downloaded by the verifiers on a daily basis from the field.
+This list format for interchange between the Member States is likely to be quite different from the format of the list of DSCs downloaded by the verifiers on a daily basis from the field.
 The Secretariat should publish the aggregated list of DSCs in an accessible and easy to use format (as seen from a verifier's perspective).

 Member States are also expected to publish country-specific lists, in formats adapted to the technological setting at hand in that Member State.